 Plant-Based Options Require Mindful Choices

-Another point to take into consideration is the fact that most meat-free alternatives contain quite a bit of additive to compensate for macronutrient profile.
+Another point to take into consideration is the fact that most meat-free alternatives contain quite a bit of additives to compensate for macronutrient profile.
 If you’re going to keep meat-eating customers satisfied without eating any meat then the product needs to meet the same calorie and nutrient contents.
 What does this mean?
 Well, it means that there is only so much that manufacturers can do to make these plant-based options healthier than animal-based meat products.

 If you have a sensitivity to GMO’s or antibiotics fed to cows then yes, these plant-based options will be better for you.
 You also don’t have to stress about them being undercooked or worry about diseases.
 No matter what you do, ordering a Beyond Meat burger is still not going to be a healthy food choice.
 Even then, there are rumors that products from Beyond Meat might contain GMOs.
 Not that these are inherently dangerous, but that many health-conscious shoppers and dietitians do encourage us to be wary of them.